Dietitian, Alexa Schmidt, gives tips on how to eat healthier.

 - Cupped hand = ½ cup grains, fruits, vegetables, or beans

 - Palm = 3 ounces meat

-- Thumb = 1 tablespoon nut butter, nuts, or olive oil
+- Thumb = 1 tablespoon nut butter or olive oil

-I believe that taking small steps is the key to enjoying the benefits of lifelong healthy eating, so I encourage you to set one specific healthy eating goal each week to get you started, rather than overhauling all your habits at once.
-Use these three healthy eating principles to guide you as you make small adjustments like eating breakfast every day if you aren’t already doing so.
+I believe that taking small steps is the key to enjoying the benefits of lifelong healthy eating, so I encourage you to set one specific health goal each week to get you started, rather than overhauling all your habits at once.
+Use these three healthy eating principles to guide you as you make small adjustments like enjoying a balanced breakfast (i.e., eggs, toast, fruit cup) if you aren’t already doing so.
 All of this will keep you excited about the healthy changes ahead and keep you on your new path.
 Wishing you happy healthy eating this year and every year!

 Alexa Schmidt is a registered dietitian with Binghamton University Dining Services by Sodexo.
 She works to enhance the health and well-being of students, faculty, and staff on campus through nutrition consultations, guest lectures, nutrition programs, education materials, special diets (for celiac disease or food allergies, for example), and more.
-Schmidt is a member of Binghamton University’s Healthy Campus Initiative and its Eating Awareness Committee, and she serves as an adjunct faculty member for the health and wellness studies department, for which she teaches online nutrition courses.
+Schmidt is a member of Binghamton University’s Healthy Campus Initiative serving as Nutrition Subcommittee Chair.
+She is also an adjunct faculty member for the health and wellness studies department, for which she teaches online nutrition courses.